vmware-tanzu/sonobuoy-plugins/examples/e2e-skeleton/README.md

+> NOTE: There was a Sonobuoy blog post walking through this plugin, its benefits, and how to use it.
+See: https://sonobuoy.io/plugin-starter/

 # Custom End-To-End (E2E) Tests

 This plugin is meant as a skeleton for you to grab and run with to implement your